 During her down-time, Keisha can be found indulging in her other passions of music, dancing/choreography and an ongoing obsession of being in the open water, to the point that she suspects she was likely a mermaid in an alternate life!

 Before joining SHiFT Bexley as a Guide, Jade Haylock completed a two-year leadership development programme 'Unlocked Graduates', working as a frontline prison officer whilst completing a MSc in applied custodial leadership.
-In her second year of the Unlocked Graduates programme, Jade was chosen to take part in a work placement at Snake River Correctional Institution, Oregon, US, which entailed job shadowing and delivering dynamic security training to American and Norwegian correctional staff.
+In her second year of the Unlocked Graduates programme, Jade was chosen to take part in a work placement at Snake River Correctional Institution, Oregon, US, which entailed job shadowing and delivering dynamic security training in partnership with American and Norwegian correctional staff.

 Prior to this, Jade was a youth worker for 13 years, which is where she discovered her passion for working with young people.
 I have also volunteered for various organisations such as Circles, supporting medium to high-risk sex offenders to safely reintegrate into society, and Coram-Voice.
 Voice is a national children's charity that empowers children and young people in care and in need and campaigns for change to improve their lives.